-If you have been told "your hair is so thick!" that person may actually have been alluding to hair density, because "thick" hair technically refers to the width of a single strand of hair.
-Hair density refers to the number of strands on your head, so your density can be measured by counting the number of hairs found in one square-inch of your scalp.
+If you have been told "Your hair is so thick!", your complimenter may actually have been alluding to hair density, because "thick" hair technically refers to the width of a single strand of hair, whereas hair density refers to the number of strands on your head.

 1. Count them

 One way is by actually counting the number of hairs on your head.
 The best way to do this is to count the number of hairs in one square inch of your scalp, and then extrapolate from there.

 On average, each person has approximately 2,200 strands of hair per square inch on their scalp, so counting can be a tedious task.
 But it is one option.